 - What is the process to oversee third parties and to understand their inherent risks and cybersecurity maturity?

-Step Five: Use CAT to Inform Your Cybersecurity Strategy
+Step 5: Use CAT to Inform Your Cybersecurity Strategy

 CAT is not just an assessment—it's a framework to help firms improve their resilience and ward off attacks.
 Where the maturity levels don't match the inherent risk profile, you can develop a strategy for getting a better score next time, which, of course, also helps protect the institution.
 The FFIEC recommends that firms: